Shane-OLoughlin/Database-Project/README.md

 Hours together: 15

-Rajeev's contributions: Helped plan for submission, consulted with implementation of some stuff, scripted for recording.
+Rajeev's contributions: Helped plan for submission, consulted with implementation of some stuff, scripted for recording, directed recording.

 Shane's contributions: created the functions for pretty much all the lists for part 3.